 The weight of words is undeniable.
 Some are full of hope, while others break hearts; some beget life-changing epiphanies, while others confess haunting truths that have lingered unacknowledged for years.
 In a word, a clever pun can make a sad day better (ba-dum ching).
-So when we're seeking comfort, there's nothing that uplifts us more than a good story.
+So when we're seeking comfort, there's nothing that uplifts us more than a good story or even just a powerful quote.
 But sifting through all the options until we find the right book can keep us from reading as much as we'd like to.
-How many times have you wandered the aisles of a bookstore only to walk out empty-handed?
+How many times have you wandered the aisles of a bookstore-only to walk out empty-handed?

 Sometimes we get lucky and find the captivating must-reads we've been dreaming of.
 With this in mind, we decided to gather up the books that have provided us with continual inspiration during tough times and happy moments alike.
 Unsurprisingly, they're all written by brilliant women.
 Whether you're looking for a light-hearted page-turner or an emotionally moving experience, you'll find it in this roundup.
 Scroll through our picks to curate your own reading list, and make sure you have a highlighter in hand because you're about to annotate your heart out.